subdgtl/Monoceros/README.md

   what its neighbors are.

 The grid tiles are graph nodes, also called Slots in WFC (and in Monoceros).
-Graph edges are implicitly derived from slot neighborhood: two Slots are connected by an edge, if they are adjacent to each other on the grid.
+Graph edges are implicitly derived from Slot adjacency: two Slots are connected by an edge, if they are adjacent to each other on the grid.
 Every Slot contains a list of Modules that are allowed to reside in it.
 Conceptually, Modules could have any meaning that we assign to them, some usual meanings being that the Slots populated by them contain geometry, images, navigation meshes, or other high-level descriptions of a space.

 The algorithm is defined as follows: